thomassuedbroecker/absolute-beginner-node-red-flow/documentation/tips/tips.md

 ### Tip 06: If you can't install the dashboard

 > If you can't install the [Node-RED dashboard](https://flows.nodered.org/node/node-red-dashboard) and [Node-RED UI Table](https://flows.nodered.org/node/node-red-node-ui-table).
+> a) First you should verify that you use for the Cloud Foundry instance a memory size of 256 MB.
+(Thanks for feedback `Людмила Волощук` to the [video](https://youtu.be/qtOmufIjafE))
-It's mostly related to that your Node-RED version is outdated or related packages are outdated.
+> b) Then it's mostly related to that your Node-RED version is outdated or related packages are outdated.
 The easiest way is to uninstall the Node-RED App and setup Node-RED App again.
 Understand the dependencies of the Node-RED App setup in IBM Cloud by reading this [blog post](https://suedbroecker.net/2020/03/09/a-short-introduction-of-the-node-red-starter-kit-on-ibm-cloud-for-hackathons/).

-The [new in 2021 setup](https://youtu.be/Iw20GhpOGOI) on IBM Cloud with the Tekton toolchain for the starter kit, you should follow this seqence to fully delete the Node-RED app.
+The [new in 2021 setup](https://youtu.be/Iw20GhpOGOI) on IBM Cloud with the Tekton toolchain for the starter kit, you should follow this sequence to fully delete the Node-RED app.

 > Only if have running only the Node-RED app in your IBM Cloud instance.